 iii) ECVNAs and MVRNAs may create and submit new notifications.

-o. receive FPN data for Interconnector BM Units, and Credit Qualifying BM Units, from the SO; and
+o. receive FPN data for Interconnector BM Units, and Credit Qualifying BM Units, from the NETSO; and

 p. receive Metered Volume data from CDCA.

 1.5 The ECVAA shall meet the performance standards that are required to be achieved in the delivery of this service as detailed in Part G of Schedule 1 of this Agreement.